What to Expect on your Sweet Retreat

 We do our best to accommodate everyone’s food needs and allergies.
 Meals and smoothies will always have gluten free and vegetarian options.
-Vegetarian protein is limited to beans/rice, and eggs.
-If you have food limitations, and are concerned if you will get what you need, you might consider bringing supplemental foods from home such as protein powders, bars, etc. We provide meat or fish daily.
+If you have food limitations, and are concerned if you will get what you need, you might consider bringing supplemental foods from home such as protein powders, bars, etc. We provide meat or fish and vegetarian options daily.
 If you need red meat every day, consider bringing some beef jerky.
 The training regimen might make you crave more protein than usual.
 Feel free to contact us with any questions or concerns.

 If you have extreme food allergies, please contact us to clarify your needs.

 Important!
 If you are on (or just finished) antibiotics, make sure to bring probiotic supplements (take one with each meal) to help your gut adjust.
 Email us with any questions.